Estimated reading time: 11 minutes

 Not only that, but Leantime also allows you to track your ideas, goals, documents and more comprehensive notes.

-Other time management tools to consider
+Other time management tools

 - Trello – simple but still requires you to think about how to set it up